Betty (slave): Life at Mount Vernon

-In 1792–1793, the "House of Families" was destroyed.
-It was replaced with one-story quarters built next to where the "House of Families" used to be.
-These new quarters were 2,800 square feet and held sixty people in four rooms.
-Each room had one fireplace, one door, and some kind of bunk beds.
-Washington built these new quarters so that he could keep a closer eye on his enslaved people.
+Following completion of the one-story slave quarters attached to either side of the Greenhouse, the "House of Families" was demolished in 1793, The new quarters consisted of four rooms totaling 2,800 square feet, and was built to house sixty people, fifteen people per room.
+Each room had a fireplace, numerous bunkbeds, and a door that was visible from Washington's bedroom.
+Washington built the new quarters so that he could keep a closer eye on his enslaved people.

 The housing situation at Mount Vernon reveals a hierarchy, as slaves were housed according to their occupation.
 Skilled slaves tended to be housed in brick buildings at the Mansion House, while field workers were instead housed in log or wood cabins at the different farms in which they worked.
 Mount Vernon consisted of five farms.

-While at Mount Vernon, Betty had four more children: Tom Davis (born 1769), Betty Davis (born 1771), Ona Judge (born 1774 and died 1848), and Philadelphia (born 1780 and died 1831).
+Betty gave birth to four more children while enslaved at Mount Vernon: Tom Davis (born 1769), Betty Davis (born 1771), Oney Judge (born 1774, died 1848), and Philadelphia or "Delphy" (born 1780, died 1831).
 Tom and Betty were the children of Thomas Davis, a white man who worked at Mount Vernon as a weaver.
-Ona Judge was the daughter of Andrew Judge who was from England.
-Philadelphia's father is unknown, but in 1807 she was freed from slavery and married William Costin, an abolitionist and free man, who was the son of an enslaved woman, Ann Dandridge, and whose father was John Dandridge, the father of Martha Dandridge Custis Washington.
+Oney Judge was the daughter of Andrew Judge an indentured Englishman who worked at Mount Vernon as a tailor.
+Delphy's father is unknown, but in 1807 she was freed from slavery by Elizabeth Parke Custis Law, and married William Costin (born 1780), a biracial porter in Washington, D.C., a free man and an abolitionist.

+Scholars at Mount Vernon make a strong circumstantial case that William Costin was the unacknowledged son of John Parke Custis and an enslaved woman at Mount Vernon, making Costin a grandson of Martha Washington.
+An 1882 source described William and Delphy Costin as cousins, the couple gave each of their children the middle name "Parke" — just as Martha Washington and her first husband, Daniel Parke Custis had done — and named one son William Parke Custis Costin.

 While Betty had five children total, as a slave she would have been separated from her children for most of the day.
 Betty also had "little control... over the lives of...[her] children."
 Austin and Ona were selected by George and Martha Washington to accompany them to New York and Philadelphia after Washington was elected President.
-There was nothing Betty could do about this, and her children were forced to be separated from her because they were Martha Washington's property and she could do whatever she wanted with them.
+There was nothing Betty could do about this, and her children were forced to be separated from her because they were under the control of Martha Washington, who could do whatever she wanted with them.
 Every child Betty had enriched the Washingtons' and the Custis Estate, as children and young adults provided more enslaved labor.
 The number of children that Betty had and the varying white fathers may illustrate the sexual vulnerability that enslaved women faced, especially when they worked in the domestic sphere, which put them in close proximity to many white men, not just their owner.
 (See, for example, the biographies of Alice Clifton, Jane the Runaway, Bridge Town, and Winney Grimshaw.)